njsilbiger/Coding_open_notebook/_posts/2017-01-09-GettingStarted.md

 Section 4:  Set your working directory.
 Luckily, with projects, you will be sent straight to your project working directory.
 But, if you have created a sub-directory, like I did here, you will need to navigate to that folder.

 Section 5: Functions.
-If you will be creating your own functions it is best to put them all right up front so that they are available to you for the whole script.
+If you will be creating your own functions it is best to put them all right up front so that they are available for the whole script.
 If I have lots of functions, sometimes I will put them in their own script and then source them in so that it is not so messy.
 More on that later.

 Section 6: Load data.
 This is where you load all your data files.

-Section 7 and beyond: All your analysis, which can also be subset into sections if you would like.
+Section 7 and beyond: All your analyses, which can also be subset into different sections.

-Probably the most important advice that I can give you is to comment, comment, comment, and comment some more on your code.
-You can never give to many details, but you can definitely give too little.
+**Probably the most important advice that I can give you is to comment, comment, comment, and comment some more on your code.
+You can never give too many details, but you can definitely give too little.**

 For example, look at *section 5* where I wrote a function to calculate the fugosity of CO2 in seawater.
 I listed all the parameters and what they mean, I commented all the formulas and the units that the output should be in, and I also listed the citation for where the formula came from.
-This way if you share the code with a colleague they can see what you are trying to do and where it came from and maybe find any errors.
+This way, if you share the code with a colleague, they can see what you are trying to do and where it came from, and maybe find any errors.

 OK, now your turn!